 [source: Pediatrics, January 2007, VOLUME 119 / ISSUE 1]

-What do kids do in an Anji Play school?
+What do kids do in an Anji Play program?

-In addition to their daily experiences of open-ended, self-determined True Play, children in Anji Play schools also reflect on their experiences daily by creating drawings of their play called Play Stories and engaging in group discussions and reflections centered on photos and videos of their play called Play Sharing.
+The child's primary daily experience is open-ended, self-determined True Play.
+This play takes place both indoors and outdoors and is structured by materials, environments, routines and teacher practices.
+Children in Anji Play programs also reflect on their experiences daily by creating drawings of their play called Play Stories and engaging in group discussions and reflections centered on photos and videos of their play called Play Sharing.

 Play Stories and Play Sharing give children the opportunity to think and reflect about their play and provide an opportunity for children to express their learning, views and emotions.
 Through creating Play Stories and engaging in Play Sharing, children develop strong metacognitive (thinking about thinking) and critical thinking skills, develop their knowledge of mathematical and scientific principles as well as expand their language and literacy abilities.

-Children in Anji Play schools are also encouraged to take the lead in developing self-sufficiency around activities like using the bathroom, washing and cleaning, eating and other important aspects of daily life.
+Children in Anji Play programs are also encouraged to take the lead in developing self-sufficiency around activities like using the bathroom, washing and cleaning, eating and other important aspects of daily life.

 What is the Anji Play philosophy?

-The Anji Play approach is based on a philosophy that an environment of love (one that provides warmth, support and care between teachers and children, between children and between teachers) allows children to take developmentally appropriate risks.
+The Anji Play approach is based on a philosophy that an environment of love (one that provides warmth, support and safety) allows children to take developmentally appropriate risks.
 These risks (physical, emotional and intellectual) provide children with experiences of joy.
 This joy leads to the child’s deep engagement in their own learning and inquiry.
 The child’s daily reflection on these experiences creates lasting knowledge and builds the foundation for and interest in future learning.

 Is risky play dangerous?

-Teacher’s in Anji Play schools are present and observe children, but they do not interfere unless it is truly necessary.
-For that reason, children in Anji Play schools get bumps and scrapes and bruises, but as cutting-edge research tells us, the ability of children to self-select their level of risk leads to greater safety, and decreases the occurrence of major injuries.
+Teacher’s in Anji Play programs are present and observe children, but they do not interfere unless it is truly necessary.
+For that reason, children in Anji Play programs may get bumps and scrapes and bruises, but as cutting-edge research tells us, the ability of children to self-select their level of risk leads to greater safety, and decreases the occurrence of major injuries.

 Imposing too many restrictions on children’s outdoor risky play may be hampering their development, their health and well-being.
 A risk deprived child is more prone to problems such as obesity, mental health concerns, lack of independence, and a decrease in learning, perception and judgment skills, created when risk is removed from play and restrictions are too high.